MeyerFabian/numerics/README.md

 # numerics
-only for backup.
+problems are by papers/websites

-assignments and chapters by Numerik für Ingenieure und Naturwissenschaftler of Wolfgang Dahmen and Arnold Reusken branch contents tasks that i programed
+assignments by Numerik für Ingenieure und Naturwissenschaftler of Wolfgang Dahmen and Arnold Reusken

 ## 5 nonlinear systems of equations
 fixed point problems